This is the sermon I gave today at the First Unitarian Church of Hobart, Indiana.

 It’s strange when a seemingly mundane moment is transformed into a sacred one.
 I looked at my wife standing part way in the ocean, holding a huge shell, and I heard her speak the words of a Pagan priestess: “This is your Goddess.
 This is life.”

 Looking at all the slimy things Ruth and kids pulled from the sea that day, I realized what an illusion my nice, neat world is.
-And that included my neat, neat spirituality.
+And that included my nice, neat spirituality.
 Even among Pagans like me, there is a tendency to romanticize nature.
 We like to find divinity in the parts of nature that are aesthetically pleasing, and gloss over the messy, stinky bits.
 But Pagan mythology actually teaches us that the pretty side of nature and the seemingly ugly side, are two faces of the same Goddess.
 The grossness and the vitality of the nature are one and the same.

 Much like the ocean, compost is not all niceness and prettiness.
 Just like life, it is messy, frustrating and sometimes disappointing.